 Before we do a deep dive into protein conjugation chemistry, let’s first describe what a conjugated protein is.
+In case that you are having issues understanding chemistry this igcse online chemistry tutor can help you out with your questions.

 A conjugated protein is a protein to which another chemical group or molecule has been attached.
 Typically, covalent bonding interactions are used to conjugate molecules to proteins.